indisee/ReLocalize/README.md

 ### How?
 - clean your Localizable.strings from all comments
-- make sure there're no \n before '=' in Localizable.strings
+- make sure there're no '\n' before '=' in Localizable.strings
 - make script executable
 > chmod +x <path>/main.swift
 - run in terminal